 Semgrep's pattern-based scanning allows teams to write and enforce security or code-quality best practices specific to their stack.

-On our monorepo, Semgrep's custom rules caught organization-specific patterns that off-the-shelf tools missed.
-The tradeoff: writing those rules took dedicated security engineering time.
+On the monorepo used for evaluation, Semgrep's custom rules caught organization-specific patterns that off-the-shelf tools missed.
+Writing those rules took dedicated security engineering time, which is the main barrier to entry.

-Custom rule development requires 6-13 weeks of engineering time for production deployment.
+Custom rule development requires dedicated engineering time for production deployment.

 - Custom rule flexibility: Write rules specific to your organization's patterns and security requirements.